 Using large database pages benefits database performance, notably decreasing I/O time.
-Derby autotunes the database pagesize.
-If you have long columns, the default pagesize for the table is set to 32K.
-Otherwise, the default is 4K.
-You can change the default database page size with the derby.storage.pageSize property.
+Derby automatically tunes for the database page size.
+If you have long columns, the default page size for the table is set to 32768 bytes.
+Otherwise, the default is 4096 bytes.
+You can change the default database page size with the derby.storage.pageSize property, described in the "Derby properties" section of the Derby Reference Manual.
 For example: